 Science has already annihilated the very foundation of Christianity.
-According to the Bible, God made Adam and Eve when he created the Earth, 6,000 to 10,000 years ago, Adam and Eve sinned, and Jesus suffered and died for those sins.
+According to many interpretations of the Bible, God made Adam and Eve when he created the Earth, 6,000 to 10,000 years ago, Adam and Eve sinned, and Jesus suffered and died for those sins.

 Science has proven the Earth is approximately 4.5 billion years old, humans have evolved over a period of two billion years, and modern humans descended from a group of least 10,000 primates.

 Therefore, the story of Adam and Eve is false, which means there was no original sin and thus no reason for Jesus to have suffered and died.